HowTo: Node Red - Create a user interface with dashboard nodes

 The Color Picker Node is ideal for setting the color of a connected RGB lamp.
 Of course, you can also use this to transfer colors to Node-Red for further processing in all other cases.

-In addition to the “usual setting options”, the color picker node has the “format” setting option and also various checkboxes (ticks) that you can set or remove.
-The format of the output color can be set using the “Format” property.
+In addition to the "usual setting options", the color picker node has the "Format" setting option and also various checkboxes that you can set or remove.
+The "Format" property can be used to set the format of the output color.
 You can choose between XXXXXXX and XX.
-By activating the “Show hue slider” or “Show brightness slider” property, you can also display a slider for setting the HUE or brightness value.
-You can also configure the permanent display of various “picker variants” using the “Always show swatch”, “always show picker” and “Always show value field” checkboxes.
-Just try out which view you like best. 🙂
+By activating the "Show hue slider" or "Show brightness slider" property, you can also display a slider for setting the HUE or brightness value.
+You can also configure the permanent display of different "picker variants" using the "Always show swatch", "Always show picker" and "Always show value field" checkboxes.
+Simply try out which view you like best 🙂

 This is what your color picker could look like in the dashboard.